v1.0.0 · Open Source · MIT License

 pip install llm-evaluation-framework

-# With dashboard extras
+# With dashboard

 pip install "llm-evaluation-framework[dashboard]"